ArtPoon/slides/markdown/mbi3100-seqcomp.md

 | S | 1  | 0  | 1  | 1  |
 | T | 0  | 1  | 1  | 1  |

-* The dot (inner) product of these vectors gives a distance:
+* The dot (inner) product of these vectors gives a similarity measure:
 $$\begin{aligned}
 d &= (1\times 0) + (0\times 1) + (1\times 1) + (1\times 1)\\\\
   &= 2